Why is Orientation Online?

-Due to the Covid-19 situation UConn decided in late March to put Orientation online for summer 2020.
+Due to the Covid-19 situation UConn decided in late March to put Orientation online for summer 2020 and spring 2021 new students.
 Many other universities made the same decision since the Covid-19 virus is unpredictable and social distancing was becoming the norm.
 This is mainly due to the prohibition of having large groups of people together since the virus is transmitted between people.
-At the time the online decision was made, 7 months of planning for the 2020 on-campus Orientation program had already been completed.

 When will Online Orientation be available?

 Online Orientation will be available for Storrs students who paid the $300 enrollment deposit starting mid-November.

 Starting mid-November students who paid the $300 enrollment deposit will receive an invitation to register for online Orientation.
 This email will be sent to both their personal and UConn email addresses.
 The email must be received in order to access the online Orientation reservation system.
 Starting mid-November email invitations will continue to go out on a rolling bases as the $300 enrollment deposit is received by the university.

 How will I know that Online Orientation is Available?

 Storrs undergraduate students who have paid the $300 enrollment deposit will receive an email invitation sent to their personal and UConn email addresses informing them that they can begin Online Orientation starting mid-November.
 The email must be received in order to access the Orientation reservation system.